From the China Post:

 Including sending soldiers to Iraq (withdrawn later).

-Pro ‘comfort women‘ rally in Australia, 7 March: here.
+Pro ‘comfort women‘ rallies in Australia: here.

 See also here.